-g) Emergency Food Bars - These are usually manufactured to supply high caloric ingredients and concentrated nutritional elements.
+- g) Emergency Food Bars These are usually manufactured to supply high caloric ingredients and concentrated nutritional elements.
 Some are for quick energy, others for sustaining energy.
 Some varieties have a shelf-life of 5+ years.
-Consider those approved by the U.S. Coast Guard (Datrex, Mainstay, Mayday, SOS, etc).

-- h) Nutrition The standard rule-of-thumb used on food labels today was developed decades ago.
+Consider those approved by the U.S. Coast Guard (Datrex, Mainstay, Mayday, SOS, etc). - h) Nutrition The standard rule-of-thumb used on food labels today was developed decades ago.
 Most food labels show percentage of nutritional content based on these standards.
 During a crisis or high-stress situation, adults generally need more than the "recommended" 2,000 calories per day (to as much as 3,000 calories per day!).
 Be sure to assess the nutritional values of the "recommended serving size" listed on the label.
 The recommended portions may be too small for your nutritional needs in a crisis. - i) Comfort foods These are foods that may or may not be nutritionally sound, but something you enjoy eating.
-Whether it is candy, chocolate, dried fruit, cookies, pretzels or other things, they are recommended to have on hand as a way to relax or just to enjoy a sense of normalcy.
-(Chips may not store well due to their oil content.)
+Whether it is candy, chocolate, dried fruit, cookies, pretzels, popcorn or other things, they are recommended to have on hand as one way to relax or just to enjoy a sense of normalcy.
+(Chips may not store well due to their oil content.) - j) Planting a Garden Growing some of your own fruit and vegetables complements your preparedness.
+Focus on nutrition and healthy eating.
+Use heirloom seeds when possible so that you can save viable seeds from your harvest.
+Consider produce that you can store for prolonged periods without refrigeration.
+Typically, these are nutritious root or hard-skinned fruits and vegetables. - You may want to learn how to preserve food for longer-term storage, such as canning or dehydrating.
+Home freeze dryers are available, and their cost can be recouped by the amount of money you save by freeze drying meat and produce for long-term storage.